dd-hebert/cv_pro/README.md

 ___

 #### ``-crd``, ``-–clear_root_dir`` : flag, optional
-Clear the current root directory (deletes ``root_directory.pickle``).
+Reset the root directory back to the default location (in the user's home directory).

 #### ``-fc``, ``--ferrocenium`` : float, optional
 Set the relative potential of the Fc/Fc<sup>+</sup> redox couple (given in V) to adjust the x-axis for data reporting.

 #### ``-fp``, ``--file_picker`` : flag, optional
-Interactively pick a .bin file from the console.
+Interactively pick a .bin file from the terminal.
 The file is opened in view only mode.

 #### ``-grd``, ``–-get_root_dir`` : flag, optional
 Print the current root directory to the console.